MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 ---
-title: "Migration service - Migration of users/roles, ownerships, and privileges"
+title: "Migrate users, roles, ownerships, and privileges"
 description: Learn about the migration of user roles, ownerships, and privileges along with schema and data for the migration service in Azure Database for PostgreSQL.
 author: shriramm
 ms.author: shriramm